 |D||yes||no||ET > Precipitation|

-The line-point-intercept method is used to provide estimates of live vegetation cover in parcels potentially influenced by groundwater extraction and these data are used to statistically compare cover and composition to baseline data each year.
 This reinventory method was adopted by the Inyo-LA technical group for compliance monitoring and has been ongoing since 1991.
-In 2017, Green Book Box I.C.l.a.ii was updated to reflect the most recent methods used by ICWD and LADWP in this joint monitoring program.
+In 2017, Green Book Box I.C.l.a.ii was updated to reflect the most recent methods in use as of 2020.

 Vegetation transects are included within the Green Book to serve two purposes: 1) to estimate transpiration from a monitoring site, and 2) for use in determining whether vegetation has decreased or changed significantly from the previous cover.